vsivsi/meteor-job/README.md

 job.rerun(
   {
     repeats: 0,         // Only repeat this once.
 This is the default.
     wait: 60000         // Wait a minute between repeats.
-Default is previous setting.
+                        // Default is value from job being rerun.
   },
   function (err, result) {
     if (result) {